 4. Have a drink on ice

 If you really want to cool off, one of the best things to do in Malaga in August is head to the Ice Bar at the port of Benalmádena.
 The port itself is rather touristy, but if you head to this bar you can have the unique experience of needing a winter coat in August on the Costa del Sol!
 Your drink is guaranteed to be cold and it’s a fun way to start your evening by the water.

 Address: Pueblo Marinero, Local C1-C5 y C-6, Benalmádena

-If you have access to a car, one of our favorite things to do in Malaga in August is take a drive down the old highway along the coast towards Marbella.
-The ride is beautiful in the cool night air and when you arrive in Puerto Banus there are a good number of nice restaurants right along the water.
+If you have access to a car, one of the best things to do in Malaga in August is take a drive down the highway along the coast towards Marbella.
+The ride is beautiful in the cool night air, and when you arrive in Puerto Banus there are a good number of nice restaurants right along the water.
 It’s the perfect spot for a romantic dinner, or as a special treat for your family.